-ENGL Chaucer Lec.
+ENGL Studies in Poetry Lec.
 3 Lab.
 0 Cr.
-3 3021 Prerequisite: one 2000-level literature course.
-Study of the poetry of Chaucer.
+3 4026 Prerequisite: one 2000-level literature course.
+Study of a poet or group of poets, or of a specific theme, historical period, or critical problem in poetry.
+May be taken for a maximum of six hours of credit when topics change.
 Offered as needed.